 - Rank – similar for first row in a group with the same value, but keeps that value for all other rows within the same group.

 - DenseRank – somehow similar, but it increments its previous value by 1 when detecting a new group.

 - RowNumber – similar to a running sum: it starts with 1 for the first row, 2 for second etc.

 - NTile(n=10) –

-Analytic functions are supported in Oracle (used here), SQL Server, DB2, PostgreSQL and Amazon Redshift.
-Applied to a field, they may return the value of another row within the same data set, by relative or absolute position.
+Offset functions are contextual navigational window functions that you call on a database field, followed by Over function calls.
+They may return the value of another row within the same data set, by relative or absolute position.

 - Lag(offset=1) – returns the value that was in that column offset number of rows before (or Null if none).
 Lag(1) returns the value in the previous results row, Lag(3) three rows before.

 - Lead(offset=1) – returns the value in that column offset number of rows after.
 Lead(1) returns the value in the next results row, Lag(3) three rows after.

 - FirstValue – returns the value in the first row.